 The ideal way to do this is to back up your images on two external hard drives, and another set on the cloud.
 You can use a tool like Dropbox or Backblaze.

 2. Import your images with Photo Mechanic.
 Photo Mechanic is one of the best tools for importing and culling your photos.
 It’s also a great place to rename your images and organize them in a way that makes sense for you.

-3. Narrow your selection and import into Lightroom.
+3. Narrow your selection and import it into Lightroom.
 Once everything is backed up, narrow down your options and import them into Lightroom for editing.
 You can add the photos to the Lightroom Catalog, create Collection Sets, and Collections.
 Now you’re ready to edit the photos.

 4. Export and send.
 When you’ve finished editing, export your images and upload them to an online gallery.
 Send the link to your client and give them directions for downloading or printing the images.

 5. Format the cards.
-After you’ve sent the photos and have a back up of everything, format your memory cards.
+After you’ve sent the photos and have a backup of everything, format your memory cards.
 You’ll have a clean slate for the next photoshoot.